phillc/agentvsagent/MILESTONES.md

 # 2.0+

 * Eliminate ticket object
-* Centralized server over http
+* Centralized server, for people to "graduate" to bigger pools